oVirt/ovirt-site/source/documentation/quick-start-guide.html.md

 <!-- -->

 b.
-Select the RHEV-M tab.
+Select the oVirt Engine tab.
 Configure the following options:

-*   Management Server: Enter the oVirt Engine domain name in the format of rhevm.demo.redhat.com.
+*   Management Server: Enter the oVirt Engine domain name in the format of ovirt.demo.example.com.
 *   Management Server Port: Enter the management server port number.
-The default is 8443.
+The default is 443.
-*   Connect to the RHEV Manager and Validate Certificate: Tick this checkbox if you wish to verify the RHEVM security certificate.
+*   Connect to the oVirt Engine and Validate Certificate: Tick this checkbox if you wish to verify the oVirt Engine security certificate.
-*   Set RHEV-M Admin Password: This field allows you to specify the root password for the hypervisor, and enable SSH password authentication from the oVirt Engine.
-This field is optional, and is covered in more detail in the oVirt Installation Guide.
+*   Set oVirt Engine Admin Password: This field allows you to specify the root password for the hypervisor, and enable SSH password authentication from the oVirt Engine.
+This field is optional, and is covered in more detail in the [oVirt Installation Guide](oVirt Installation Guide).

 <!-- -->